 Halong Bay is beautiful, the water wasn’t always enticing but the views as we sailed through it were breathtaking.
 I found the local food absolutely delicious and wasn’t bothered by the number of boats around us at all, it was really pretty seeing them lit up and night and watching them float past during the day.

-The Sung Sot Cave (Surprising Cave) wasn’t highly recommend in the research I did while planning the trip, however I really enjoyed it.
-Of course there are lots of tourists there, you’re in Halong Bay and, other then some pretty awesome gigantic rock formations, there’s not much else to look at, so everyone wants to see the cave.
+The Sung Sot Cave (Surprising Cave) wasn’t highly recommended in the research I did while planning the trip, however, I really enjoyed it.
+Of course, there are lots of tourists there, you’re in Halong Bay and, other than some pretty awesome gigantic rock formations, there’s not much else to look at, so everyone wants to see the cave.
 I didn’t find it too crazy or overwhelming and think it’s well worth the visit.

 As part of our 2 night cruise we were able to do some kayaking around a beautiful little secluded spot, I couldn’t even tell you where it was it was that hidden.
 We spent a day on a smaller boat just swimming, eating, kayaking, napping and jumping from the boat.
 As far as holidays go, moments like that are what really make it for me.